frypatch/The-Price-of-Remembering/book/CHAPTER_04.md

 ## EARS IN THE WIND

-I DID NOT KNOW WHAT I expected to find in Herma’s gram.
+I DID NOT KNOW WHAT I expected to find in the Chancellor’s gram.
 Only that Mola had called it off-key, broken in a way she could not name.
 I needed help, something unorthodox.
 Eyes that might see what hers had missed.
 Ears attuned to secrets strung quiet and strange, humming just beneath the surface.

 And so, my feet carried me to Devi's door.
 I hadn’t even knocked twice before she opened it.